KWR-Water/hgc/docs/source/IO_and_named_entity_recognition.rst

 ========================================================================================================
-HGC.IO and HGC.ner documentation (importing and recognizing hydrogeochemical data)
+Importing and recognizing hydrogeochemical data in any format
 ========================================================================================================
 From experience, we know that each organization has its own (different) formats and data models to store water quality data.
 Importing data to a uniform database